-These judges must be excellent communicators and have a strong vision for the success of the Judge Program.
-They must be capable of interacting well with others and provide leadership by example, and have demonstrated success at leading past projects.
+They are excellent communicators and have a strong vision for the success of the Judge Program.
+They provide leadership by example, are capable of interacting effectively with others, and have demonstrated success at leading past projects.

 Contacting the Program Coordinators

 Tasks of Program Coordinators

 - Making strategic decisions on behalf of the Judge Program.

 The Program Coordinators have defined the following guiding statements to help understanding where the Judge Program aims to go:

 - Inclusive community: The Judge Program is dedicated to creating an environment where everybody is respected, diversity is valued, and discrimination is not tolerated.

 - Quality: The Magic community must see Judges as experts.
 The Judge Program enables and facilitates judges as they improve and become experts.